-Stocks rally fizzles after Fed's emergency rate cut
+Stocks seesaw after Fed's emergency rate cut

 |NASDAQ COMPOSITE INDEX

 Looking at stocks, Delta Air Lines gained after Warren Buffett’s Berkshire Hathaway raised its stake by about 1 million shares.
-The stock had lost as much as 20 percent during the market’s recent 7-day selloff.
+The stock had lost as much as 20 percent during the market’s recent seven-day selloff.
 American Airlines and United Airlines also gained.

 Electric-car manufacturer Tesla soared after a JMP analyst upgraded its shares to “outperform” and set a $1,060 price target, citing sustainable growth for the next four to five years.